LoopKit/loopdocs/docs/operation/loop/open-loop.md

 The [Active Carbohydrate](../../loop-3/displays-v3.md#active-carbohydrates-chart){: target="_blank" } chart displays how the app thinks your meal is being aborbed.
 This is affected by your basal rates, ISF and CR.
 If it looks wrong, examine your settings.

+Depending on the type of food you eat, you may increase the carb entry to include some protein or fat.

 ## Manual (or Correction) Bolus

 At any time, you can enter a bolus using the Bolus (double orange triangles) icon in the Toolbar.
 The *Loop* app offers a recommendation if the glucose prediction supports one.
 Review the [Eventual Glucose](#eventual-glucose) section above to understand when the app will recommend a bolus.
 The *Loop* recommendation can be modified by editing the Bolus amount.